 African Arguments

-African Arguments is a series of short books about contemporary Africa and the critical issues and debates surrounding the continent.
+African Arguments is a series of books about contemporary Africa and the critical issues and debates surrounding the continent.
 The books are scholarly and engaged, substantive and topical.
-The series is owned by the International African Institute and published in association with the Royal African Society, and the World Peace Foundation at Tufts University.
-In 2005–20, more than 30 books were published in the series, on topics including questions of justice, rights and citizenship; politics, protests and revolutions; the environment, land, oil and other resources; health and disease; economy: growth, aid, taxation, debt and capital flight; and both Africa’s international relations and country case studies.
+They focus on questions of justice, rights and citizenship; politics, protests and revolutions; the environment, land, oil and other resources; health and disease; economy: growth, aid, taxation, debt; and both Africa’s international relations and country case studies.

 The International African Institute, hosted at SOAS University of London, promotes scholarly understanding of Africa, primarily through a publication programme, including the journals Africa, Africa Bibliography and the Journal of African Cultural Studies, and various book series.
 It publishes the blog African Arguments – Debating Ideas in association with the book series.